penmasters/zabbix-book/docs/ch06-zabbix-templates/templates.md

 When both Update existing and Delete missing are checked, the import performs a full sync.
 The resulting template will exactly match the import file.

+#### Error Handling

+Zabbix validates all entities before applying the import.
+If inconsistencies are found, the import halts and reports detailed errors, such
+as:

+- Missing referenced value maps or linked templates
+- Invalid macro names or syntax
+- Circular template linkage
+- Version mismatches between export and server

+The error list shows affected entity names, allowing quick correction and re-import.

+#### Safe Import Workflow

+For production grade environments:

+- **Export first:** always back up current templates.
+- **Validate syntax:** use yamllint or JSON validators.
+    - yamllint template.yaml
+    - jq empty template.json
+- **Preview diff:** check additions (green) and deletions (red).
+- **Test in staging:** confirm behavior before production import.
+- **Promote via automation:** use the Zabbix API (configuration.import) for reproducible CI/CD deployments.

+  ???+ tip

+      Automating template synchronization via API and Git ensures identical configurations across multiple Zabbix servers or environments.

+## Conclusion

+Templates in Zabbix 8.0 are now fully self-contained, UUID-tracked, and automation ready.
+With improved import/export handling, color-coded diffs, and fine-grained RBAC, they deliver both control and scalability.

+By following some good practices, cloning instead of editing `built-ins`, organizing templates by group and tag, tuning intervals, maintaining YAML or JSON in Git, and verifying diffs before import, administrators achieve consistent, predictable monitoring deployments.

+Templates are no longer mere configuration helpers; they are core assets in a modern observability strategy, enabling reproducible, automated, and standards driven monitoring across diverse infrastructures.

+## Questions

+## Useful URLs